phcurado/parameter/README.md

 ## Motivation

 Offer a similar Schema model from the library `Ecto` to deal with complex data schemas.
-The main use case is to parse response from external apis. `Parameter` provides a well structured schema model which will try it's best to parse the external data.
+The main use case is to parse response from external apis. `Parameter` provides a well structured schema model which tries it's best to parse the external data.

 ## Schema